JiajiaGuo/JiajiaGuo.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Southeast University, 2018 (expected)
+* Ph.D in Southeast University, Mar.
+2023.
-* M.S. in University of Science and Technology of China, 2019
+* M.S. in University of Science and Technology of China, June 2019.
-* B.S. in Nanjing University of Science and Technology, 2016
+* B.S. in Nanjing University of Science and Technology, June 2016.

 Work experience
 ======